TMJPEngineering/angular-error-handler/README.md

 ## How to use
 A simple usage would be is to listen to errors using the errorNotifier service.
-Every services functions that is automatically handled by ngErrorHandler that caused errors will appear here.
+Every service functions that is automatically handled by ngErrorHandler that caused errors will appear here.
 So it's up to you to do anything that you want with the error.
 ```javascript
 angular.module('myApp').run(function (errorNotifier) {